antmd/MailPluginManager/README.markdown

 #### Common Pieces

+* Either load Sparkle changes to github fork or use base, but make it a submodule
 * Add better error handling to the secureMoveTo methods.
 * *Would be nice*
 * Change the MailBundle class to cache the list of mail plugins so that there is no need to rehit for update info.